Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.SourceGenerators/Readme.md

 - [ConstantFromJsonGenerator.cs](ConstantFromJsonGenerator.cs): A source generator that creates a constant from a JSON file.

+You can watch a demo video of the project [here](https://www.youtube.com/watch?v=MluV1ocZGiE).

 For general details about and on using the Helpful Libraries see the [root Readme](../Readme.md).

 ## Documentation